stephmarie17/docs-shared/dbx/encrypt-fields.rst

 Client-side Field Level Encryption (CSFLE) was introduced in MongoDB Server version 4.2 and supports searching encrypted fields for equality.
 CSFLE differs from Queryable Encryption in that you can select either a deterministic or random encryption algorithm to encrypt fields.
-You only query encrypted fields that use a deterministic encryption algorithm when using CSFLE.
-When you use a random encryption algorithm to encrypt fields in CSFLE, they can be decrypted but are not queryable.
-When you use Queryable Encryption, you cannot specify the encryption algorithm, but you can query on all encrypted fields.
+You can only query encrypted fields that use a deterministic encryption algorithm when using CSFLE.
+When you use a random encryption algorithm to encrypt fields in CSFLE, they can be decrypted, but you cannot perform equality queries on those fields.
+When you use Queryable Encryption, you cannot specify the encryption algorithm, but you can query all encrypted fields.

 When you deterministically encrypt a value, the same input value produces the same output value.
-While deterministic encryption provides better support for read operations, encrypted data with low cardinality is susceptible to code breaking by frequency analysis.
+While deterministic encryption allows you to perform queries on those encrypted fields, encrypted data with low cardinality is susceptible to code breaking by frequency analysis.

 .. tip::